Hosting and bandwidth provided by MacHost.

 What printers and scanners are compatible with the MacBook?

-Apple has released a list of printers that have drivers pre-installed with MacOS X 10.4 "Tiger" for Intel.
+Apple released a list of printers that have drivers pre-installed with MacOS X 10.4 "Tiger" for Intel.
 This includes a large number of printers from Apple, Brother, Canon, Epson, HP, Lexmark, Xerox and other companies.

 In the list of printers that are compatible with Intel-based Macs like the MacBook, Apple mentions to "always check your printer manufacturer's website" for the latest drivers.